Bulk viscosity in strong and electroweak matter: Introduction

-From {\it discrete} Green function in Matsubara frequencies, the first-principle simulations for shear and bulk viscosity have been calculated on isotropic $24^2 \times 8$ and $16^2 \times 8$ lattices \cite{Sakai:2007cm}.
-The viscous coefficients are determined from the slopes of the spectral functions, at the vanishing Matsubara frequency.
-The retarded Green function as defined by Kramers-Kronkig relation and given in terms of thermodynamic quantities \cite{Karsch:2007jc} expresses the bulk viscosity as a measure for the violation of the conformal invariance.
-Because QCD at the classical level is conformally invariant, the quark and gluon condensates have been assumed to contribute to the bulk viscosity as well.
-This is the reason why we are introducing vacuum and thermal contributions from quark (u-, d-, s-, and c-quarks) and gluon condensates to the bulk viscosity, besides the contributions from non-perturbative (u-, d-, s-, c- and b-quarks) and perturbative (u-, d-, s-, c-, b-, and t-quarks) theories.
-For the sake of completeness, we highlight that these are not the only contributions we take into contributions.
-The thermodynamic contributions of photons, neutrinos, charged leptons, electroweak particles, and the scalar Higgs boson, are found even very significant along the entire range of temperatures and energy densities.
-Accordingly, we believe that the present study takes into account the up-to-date maximal degrees of freedom of the standard model for elementary particles.
+From the {\it discrete} Green function in variables of the Matsubara frequencies, the first--principle simulations for the shear and bulk viscosity have been calculated on isotropic $24^3 \times 8$ and $16^3 \times 8$ lattices \cite{Sakai:2007cm} A new lattice study on the temperature dependence of the bulk viscosity of SU($3$) gluodynamics on $48^3 \times 16$ lattice was reported, recently \cite{PhysRevD.98.054515}.
+The viscous coefficients are then determined from the slopes of the spectral functions, at vanishing Matsubara frequency.
+From the retarded Green function defined by the Kramers--Kronkig relation and given in terms of the thermodynamic quantities \cite{Karsch:2007jc}, the bulk viscosity could be interpretted as a measure for the violation of the conformal invariance.
+Because QCD at the classical level is conformally invariant, the quark and gluon condensates have been assumed to significantly contribute to the bulk viscosity \cite{Tawfik:2016ihn,Tawfik:2016edq}.
+This is the reason why we are introducing vacuum and thermal contributions from the quark (u--, d--, s--, and c--quarks) and gluon condensates \cite{Miller:2003ha,Miller:2003hh,Miller:2003ch,Miller:2004uc} to the bulk viscosity, besides the contributions from non--perturbative (u--, d--, s--, c-- and b--quark) and perturbative (u--, d--, s--, c--, b--, and t--quark) theories \cite{PhysRevD.98.054515,Borsanyi:2016ksw,Laine:2015kra,DOnofrio:2015gop}.
+For the sake of completeness, we emphasize that these are not the only contributions we take into contributions.
+The thermal contributions of the photons, neutrinos, charged leptons, electroweak particles, and the scalar Higgs boson, are found even very significant, along the entire range of temperatures and energy densities.
+Accordingly, we believe that the present study takes into account the up--to--date maximal degrees--of--freedom of the standard model for elementary particles.